Erasmus+ / Swiss-European Mobility Program

 - Complete your application early, as technical issues may occur during peak times.

-- Keep your login credentials safe – you will need them later to submit documents for your scholarship.
+- Keep your login credentials safe – you will need them later to submit further documents (e.g. regarding the Erasmus scholarship).

 The following documents must be uploaded online: